Dannark/BWO/README.md

 * [-] Build Category
     - [ ] Think about the Logic and rules to limite players for placing items on world
     - [ ] Place Objects like walls, doors, foundation and so on
+* [ ] Add NoSQL database
+* [ ] Login/Creation user
+* [ ] Biomes

 ## Focusing on / Doing Now / Missing / Problems:
-- Add NoSQL database
-- Login/Creation user
-- [Problem]Walk slip offset when walking
+- Walk slip offset when walking
-- Sync Player status (like health regen)
+- Temporarily not able to hit cut down trees

 ### 19/08
 * Fixing bad UI elements position on some devices.
 * Added logs record on server
+* Added Player HP Regeneration from server
+* Added XP reward for killing monster from server
+* Fixed order male1 left/right walk sprite animation
+* Changed Keyboard open animation and Auto letters

 ### 17/07
-* Added heroku server so we can test it online. ❤️
+* Added heroku server for tests.

 ### 16/08
 * Fixed enemy walk when it goes offscreen